cs-open-project/projectsfound/README.md

 Description: DevLake is a development data platform, providing the data infrastructure for developer teams to analyze and improve their engineering productivity.

 介绍: DevLake is a development data platform, providing the data infrastructure for developer teams to analyze and improve their engineering productivity.

+### Fury[Incubating]

+Description: A blazing fast multi-language serialization framework powered by jit and zero-copy

+介绍: A blazing fast multi-language serialization framework powered by jit and zero-copy

+### HoraeDB[Incubating]

+Description: HoraeDB is a high-performance, distributed, cloud native time-series database.

+介绍: HoraeDB is a high-performance, distributed, cloud native time-series database.

 ### HugeGraph[Incubating]